 One of the great advantages of pursuing a nursing career is the vast array of job opportunities that will be available to you within the healthcare industry.
-Upon successful completion of LPN training, you can work in a variety of healthcare settings, such as
+A Licensed Practical Nurse may work in a variety of healthcare settings, such as:

 - Nursing and residential care facilities

 - Hospitals – state, local or private

 According to the latest national data from the U.S. Bureau of Labor and Statistics, the median pay for a Practical Nurse in the state of Kentucky’s median salary is $47,170 and the state of Ohio’s median salary is $48,030 per year.
 Salary will vary based on experience, location of employment, and the specific job title and duties being performed. *